jamesec/jamesec.github.io/o/ungoogled_archived.md

 A lightweight approach to removing Google web service dependency.

-It claims to be `Certified 100% clean`, and I've used it for a long time with no issues.
-But it's a pre-compiled binary, so use at your own risk.
+It claims to be `Certified 100% clean`, and I’ve used it for a long time with no issues.
+But it’s a pre-compiled binary, so use at your own risk.

 Another link to download it:
 https://ungoogled-software.github.io/ungoogled-chromium-binaries/